PCASOlab/FORLA/README.md

 # Optional: Attach to server session by default
 tmux attach-session -t server
 ```
-2. Change the parameter in [main.FL.FL_server](./main/FL/FL_server.py) for aggreggating corresponding number of client local model(e.g., 4):
+2. Change this parameter in [main.FL.FL_server](./main/FL/FL_server.py) for aggreggating a specific number of local models (e.g., 4):
 ```
 FED_MIN_CLIENTS = 4
 ```
 3. For each client code, for instace client1[main.FL.FL_c1](./main/FL/FL_c1.py),
-set the keyword to ultilize training config of a specific data:
+set the data keyword to ultilize training config of a given data:
 ```
 import os